Architecture¶

 -> Announce (UploadCodeManifest tx)

--> Admitted (quorum of PreparedCodeVote txs)
+-> Admitted (first valid PreparedCodeVote seen)

 - Upload -- raw